jessbudd/portfolio-site/src/site/posts/the-year-i-became-conference-speaker-2.md

 - __Always check your speaker notes before you start talking :laughing:__ It won't hurt to take an extra minute to double check everything before you start, but it will damage your confidence if you're forced to stop part way through to fix your setup!

 - __Positive feedback means a lot to speakers__.
 Getting up on stage in front of a crowd makes you feel pretty vulnerable.
 Recieving positive comments helps make your world right again.
-If you enjoyed someone's talk, tell or tweet them!
+If you enjoyed someone's talk, tell them or tweet them!

 - __Other people won't notice how nervous you are__.
-Despite my voice wavering, having to take constant drinks due to dry mouth and somewhat shaking hands, everyone else thought I was confident and not nervous!
+Despite my voice wavering, having to take constant drinks due to dry mouth and somewhat shaking hands, everyone else thought I was confident and not incredibly nervous!
 Don't stress yourself out worrying people will  notice your nerves.

 - __Giving a conference talk is a _lot_ of work__.
 Writing your presentation, creating your slides and practicing your delivery is significantly more time intensive than I expected.
 I would easily have spent 40 hours on this talk.
 I'm sure it will be a faster process in the future, but it's certainly not something you whip up in an afternoon.

 ## What next?

-Right now I'm prepping hard for my next talk at [Google Dev Fest](https://www.gdgmelbourne.com/devfest) in Melbourne this weekend.
+Right now I'm prepping for and focusing on my next talk at [Google Dev Fest](https://www.gdgmelbourne.com/devfest) in Melbourne this weekend.

 Soon after I'll be off to Adelaide for the last leg of my speaking tour and the very first [DDDAdelaide](https://www.dddadelaide.com/).
 (There's still [a few tickets left!](https://www.dddadelaide.com/tickets))